Romitoskj/UniversityNotes/Distributed Systems/notes/Lesson 12 - Bitcoin.md

 - **Proof-of-Work (PoW):** Finding a valid hash serves as proof that the miner performed a vast amount of computational work.
 - **Incentives:** The first transaction in every block (the **coinbase**) grants the miner newly created Bitcoin.
 This reward halves approximately every four years (e.g., from 50 BTC in 2009 to 25, 12.5, etc.), converging toward a **fixed supply of 21 million BTC**.

+> [!info] Safety
-*Manage to mine a block means that the transactions in it are the next valid ones so the systems **reached consensus** on these new transactions, that are appended to the chain and transmitted to everybody the block with gossip protocol.*
+> Manage to mine a block means that the transactions in it are the next valid ones so the systems **reached consensus** on these new transactions, that are appended to the chain and transmitted to everybody the block with gossip protocol.

-##### Forks
+>[!info] Liveness

-It can happen that two miners simulta
+> It can happen that two miners simulta

 #### D. Security